booyaa/booyaa.github.io/blog/2019-0017-aws-devops-pro-certification-elasticbeanstalk .md

 }

 # examine the status of the new environment
-aws elasticbeanstalk describe-environments --environment-names hello-eb-env {
+aws elasticbeanstalk describe-environments --environment-names $APP_NAME-env {
     "Environments": [
         {